mvolkmann/blog/src/love2d.md

 To change the current font, use `love.graphics.setFont(myFont)`.
 This remains in effect until it is changed again.
-It affects what is rendered by `love.graphics.print(text, x, y)`.
+It affects what is rendered by `love.graphics.print(text, x, y)`. and `love.graphics.printf(text, x, y, limit, align)`.
+The latter differs in that it provides word wrapping and alignment.

 Consider creating all the `Font` objects that the app will need on startup and holding them in a table.
 For example: